Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/Readme.md

 # What is Golang?
 - Go is a high level, general-purpose programming language that is [very strongly and statically typed](StaticTypedGo.md) by providing support for garbage collection and [concurrent programming](ConcurrencyGo.md).
-- In Go, the programs are built by using `packages that help in managing the dependencies efficiently`.
 - Go technically is [pass by value](https://stackoverflow.com/questions/47296325/passing-by-reference-and-value-in-go-to-functions)
 - Go is a [case-sensitive language](https://en.wikipedia.org/wiki/Case_sensitivity).